kagegrifon/kagegrifon/README.md

 ## Grigorii Veinin

-Frontend developer and team lead. ~6 years of commercial development, ~3 of them leading teams.
+Frontend developer and team lead. ~6 years of commercial development.
 React · TypeScript · Node.js.
 Open to remote work.

 I focus on products that need to be built from zero and handed to a functioning team: